danbev/learning-ai/notes/llm.md

 But to fully understand where these come into play it might be worth backing up a little and think about how inference works.
 Lets say we have the following query "What is LoRA?".
-This string is passed to the llm and the first thing that will happen is that it will be first be tokenized and then mapped (encoded) into an integer id according to the vocabulary that the llm was trained on.
+This string is passed to the llm and the first thing that will happen is that it will be first be tokenized and then mapped (indexed) into an integer id according to the vocabulary that the llm was trained on.
 So if we run llama.cpp with the following command:
 ```